-- (a) The voting members of the United States Sentencing Commission shall be appointed for six-year terms, except that the initial terms of the first members of the Commission shall be staggered so that- - (1) two members, including the Chairman, serve terms of six years; - (2) three members serve terms of four years; and - (3) two members serve terms of two years. - (b) No voting member may serve more than two full terms.
-A voting member appointed to fill a vacancy that occurs before the expiration of the term for which his predecessor was appointed shall be appointed only for the remainder of such term. - (c) The Chairman of the Commission shall hold a full-time position and shall be compensated during the term of office at the annual rate at which judges of the United States courts of appeals are compensated.
+- (a) The voting members of the United States Sentencing Commission shall be appointed for six-year terms, except that the initial terms of the first members of the Commission shall be staggered so that- - (1) two members, including the Chairman, serve terms of six years; - (2) three members serve terms of four years; and - (3) two members serve terms of two years. - (b)(1) Subject to paragraph (2)- - (A) no voting member of the Commission may serve more than two full terms; and - (B) a voting member appointed to fill a vacancy that occurs before the expiration of the term for which a predecessor was appointed shall be appointed only for the remainder of such term. - (2) A voting member of the Commission whose term has expired may continue to serve until the earlier of- - (A) the date on which a successor has taken office; or - (B) the date on which the Congress adjourns sine die to end the session of Congress that commences after the date on which the member's term expired. - (c) The Chairman of the Commission shall hold a full-time position and shall be compensated during the term of office at the annual rate at which judges of the United States courts of appeals are compensated.
 The voting members of the Commission, other than the Chairman, shall hold full-time positions until the end of the first six years after the sentencing guidelines go into effect pursuant to section 235(a)(1)(B)(ii) of the Sentencing Reform Act of 1984, and shall be compensated at the annual rate at which judges of the United States courts of appeals are compensated.
 Thereafter, the voting members of the commission, other than the Chairman, shall hold part-time positions and shall be paid at the daily rate at which judges of the United States courts of appeals are compensated.
-A Federal judge may serve as a member of the Commission without resigning his appointment as a Federal judge.

-(d) Sections 44(c) and 134(b) of this title (relating to the residence of judges) do not apply to any judge holding a full-time position on the Commission under subsection (c) of this section.
+A Federal judge may serve as a member of the Commission without resigning his appointment as a Federal judge. - (d) Sections 44(c) and 134(b) of this title (relating to the residence of judges) do not apply to any judge holding a full-time position on the Commission under subsection (c) of this section.

 (Added Pub.L.
 98-473, Title II, § 217(a), Oct.
 12, 1984, 98 Stat.
 2018, and amended Pub.L.
 99-646, §§ 4, 6(a), Nov.
 10, 1986; 100 Stat.
-3592.)
+3592; Pub.L.
+102-349, § 1, Aug.
+26, 1992, 106 Stat.
+933.)